aws-samples/aws-media-services-vod-automation/MediaConvert-JobWorkloadMonitoring/README.md

     ![kibana dashboard](../images/kibana-dashboard.png)

 7. You may need to adjust the time picker in the upper right corner to select the last hour of data.
 Click on the timepicker and select the **Quick** menu.
 Then select **Last 1 hour** from the choices presented.

     ![timepicker](../images/kibana-timepicker.png)

+NOTE: the appearance of the dashboard may be slightly different than the one shown here.
+It depends on the workload running in your account and region where the stack is deployed.
+There should be one row of graphs for each MediaConvet queue that has active MediaConvert jobs in the past hour.
+There should also be a table at the bottom of the page with job details for the last hour.
+The dashboard in the example shows an account with 3 MediaConvert queues.